SQL-MisterMagoo/BlazorBinding/README.md

 ## Autocomplete text input
 Demonstrates how to perform autocomplete on a text input.

+## ViewModel Binding
+Demonstrates a simple method to enable a page to bind a ViewModel that automatically hooks into StateHasChanged.

 ### Summary

 In all cases, some kind of callback action is required to notify the parent component of a change in the data.